-Dan Carlin – Maybe the most engaging podcast I have ever listened to.
-His lengthy series on the Eastern Front in WWII, WWI in general, fall of the Roman Republic, the Mongols are incredible.
-Dan is a master story teller and its almost impossible to stop listening to him recount these violent and gruesome times in history.
-Even if you don’t care about history you will find these podcasts enjoyable and worthwhile.
+Dan Carlin - Maybe the most engaging podcast I have ever listened to.
+His lengthy series on the Eastern Front in WWII, the fall of the Roman Republic, and the Mongols are incredible.
+Dan is a master story teller and its almost impossible to stop listening to him recount these violent and historic eras.
+Even if you don't care about history, you will find these podcasts enjoyable and worthwhile.

-Tim Ferriss – In each episode Tim interviews a master of their respective craft and tries to dissect what sets them apart.
-I find them so appealing as he helps focus on and draw out actionable tips, routines or techniques we can all implement in our own lives.
+Tim Ferriss - In each episode Tim interviews a master of their respective craft and tries to dissect what sets them apart.
+I enjoy them because there is typically some actionable tips, routines, or techniques we can implement to somehow improve our lives.

 Invest Like the Best - Patrick O'Shaughnessy dissects different investors and their approaches in a clear and thoughtful manner.